Similarity as Reward Alignment: Robust and Versatile Preference-based Reinforcement Learning

 For Mujoco locomotion and Adroit pen tasks, we use the preference datasets provided by \citet{kim_preference_2023} from the \href{https://github.com/csmile-1006/PreferenceTransformer/tree/main/human_label}{PT human label} repository.
 For the Franka Kitchen tasks, we use the preference datasets from \citet{dppo} from the \href{https://github.com/snu-mllab/DPPO/tree/main/human_label}{DPPO human label} repository.
 Both repositories are MIT licensed.

 \citet{kim_preference_2023} and \citet{dppo} created the preference datasets by sampling pairs of trajectories from the full offline datasets \cite{d4rl}.
 They named the preference datasets by the same name as the full offline datasets (e.g. hopper-medium-replay-v2 and so on).
 All trajectories are 100 timesteps in length.
 The replay datasets for hopper and walker have 500 trajectory pairs and all others have 100 pairs.
 The labelers are domain experts who are given specific criteria upon which to evaluate their preference for the trajectories.
 We refer the reader to the original works which state their preference criteria.
-Excluding pairs with equally preferred trajectories is one of our dataset variants, so here we provide the number of such queries in each dataset (Table~\ref{tab:numNeutral}.